 You are free to determine how long and for what purpose your samples will be used.
 You can also choose to withdraw from the study at any point.
 We would like your permission to store your samples after the initial study is completed, for a period of up to 25 years.
 You may ask for your samples to be withdrawn from the study at any point.

 What tests will be carried out on the samples I give for this study?

 Donated samples will be tested for small biological changes that may help us predict future health factors, including the risk of cancer.
 Tests include genetic, epigenetic, protein-based, viral, bacterial, hormonal, immunological and other biological techniques.
-Individual results will not be released to participants of the study.
 Please ask the research team if you would like this to be explained further.

 Will you be contacting me in the future?